 You should compare your current coverage, including which drugs are covered at what cost, with the coverage and costs of the plans offering Medicare prescription drug coverage in your area.
-See the Anesthesia Practice Consultants Plan's summary plan description for a summary of the Plan's prescription drug coverage.
-If you don't have a copy, you can get one by contacting us at the telephone number or address listed below.
+See the Anesthesia Practice Consultants Plan's summary plan description for a summary of its prescription drug coverage.
+If you don't have a copy of the summary plan description, you can get one by contacting us at the telephone number or address listed below.